JohnSundell/Wrap/README.md

 Using Wrap is as easy as calling `Wrap()` on any instance of a `class` or `struct` that you wish to encode.
 It automatically encodes all of your type’s properties, including nested objects, collections, enums and more!

+It also provides a suite of simple but powerful customization APIs that enables you to use it on any model setup with ease.

 ### Basic example

 Say you have your usual-suspect `User` model: